-'''

-arkc -savepack -delete -[D|I] <parameters...>
+arkc -savepack -delete -[D|I] <parameters...> Where the parameters can be the following ones:

-'''

-• name (Required) The "name" parameter should contain the name of the Savepack to be deleted.
+The name parameter should contain the name of the Savepack to be deleted.
 For instance:

+arkc -savepack -delete -D name=WebDesign

+A list of all the savepacks available on a given Arkeia server can be obtained with the command: arkc -savepack -list

+• skid(Optional)

+The skid parameter is the ID assigned to the Savepack when it was created by Arkeia.
+This ID value can be used instead of the name parameter described above.
+For instance, the two commands below are equivalent, assuming that 3a64332e is the correct ID of the Savepack named WebDesign:

 '''

 arkc -savepack -delete -D name=WebDesign

+arkc -savepack -delete -D plid=3a64332e

 '''

-A list of all the savepacks available on a given Arkeia server can be obtained with the command: "arkc -savepack -list"

-skid (Optional) The "skid" parameter is the ID assigned to the Savepack when it was created by Arkeia.
-This ID value can be used instead of the "name" parameter described above.
-For instance, the two commands below are equivalent, assuming that "3a64332e" is the correct ID of the Savepack named "WebDesign":

-arkc -savepack -delete -D name=WebDesign arkc -savepack -delete -D plid=3a64332e

-12.3 Savepack modification
+Savepack modification